microChelPchel/infa_sokolov/README.md

 # infa_sokolov
 __Gaming__

-this work will be presented in software engineering, during which a group of two university students will develop a game
+This work will be presented in software engineering, during which a group of two university students will develop a game.
+The project is under development.